Documentation Index

 | File Upload | TXT or PDF upload.
 The extracted text is passed into the prompt. |

 File Upload sends extracted text in the prompt.
-It works with the AI Forms text providers: OpenAI, Google, Claude, OpenRouter, Azure, Ollama, and DeepSeek.
+It works with the AI Forms text providers: OpenAI, Google, Anthropic, OpenRouter, Azure, xAI, Ollama, and DeepSeek.
 It does not use Knowledge Base or vector provider settings.

 Layouts